sambradley-rsm/gpt-x-docs/docs/installation.md

 # GPT-X Platform Installation Guide

-**Version: 1.0**
+**Version: 0.1**
 _Last Updated: 10/8/2024_

 ---

-## 1. Introduction
+## Introduction

 ### Purpose of the Guide

-This installation guide provides step-by-step instructions for installing the GPT-X Platform—a cutting-edge, Azure-based Platform-as-a-Service (PaaS) solution.
+This installation guide provides step-by-step instructions for installing the GPT-X Platform — a cutting-edge, Azure-based Platform-as-a-Service (PaaS) solution.
 It is intended for IT administrators and DevOps professionals responsible for deploying enterprise applications.

 ### Product Overview